Table of Contents

 Evolving Regulations for Biometric Authentication

-While few jurisdictions have standalone biometric laws, most treat biometric data as sensitive personal information under broader privacy regulations.
+While few jurisdictions have laws dedicated solely to biometrics, most classify biometric data as sensitive personal information under broader privacy regulations.

-In the European Union, the General Data Protection Regulation (GDPR) treats biometric data as “special category data,” requiring explicit consent, a clear legal basis for processing, and strong security protections.
-The GDPR also gives individuals rights to access, correct, and delete their biometric information.
+In the European Union, the General Data Protection Regulation treats biometric data as special category data, requiring a clear legal basis for processing, explicit consent in many cases, and strong security safeguards.
+Individuals also have the right to access, correct, and request deletion of their biometric information.

 In the United States, regulation varies by state.
-Illinois’ Biometric Information Privacy Act (BIPA) is one of the strictest, requiring consent before collection, restricting data sharing, and allowing individuals to sue for violations.
-California’s Privacy Rights Act (CPRA) includes biometrics under sensitive personal data, mandating transparency, purpose limitation, and expanded consumer rights.
-Other states, like Texas and Washington, have enacted similar laws focusing on consent, retention, and security.
+Illinois’ Biometric Information Privacy Act sets strict requirements around consent and data use, while California’s Privacy Rights Act includes biometrics under sensitive personal information and expands consumer rights.
+States such as Texas and Washington have enacted similar laws focused on consent, retention, and security.

-Globally, South Africa’s Protection of Personal Information Act (POPIA) and Switzerland’s Federal Act on Data Protection (FADP) classify biometric data as sensitive, requiring consent and proper safeguards.
+Globally, laws like South Africa’s Protection of Personal Information Act and Switzerland’s Federal Act on Data Protection also classify biometric data as sensitive and require appropriate safeguards.
+As biometric technologies continue to evolve, regulatory frameworks are expected to develop further alongside them.

 Conclusion